2022 World Athletics Championships

 The 2022 World Athletics Championships was the eighteenth edition of the World Athletics Championships.
 It was held at Hayward Field in Eugene, Oregon, United States, from July 15–24, 2022, with the country hosting that competition for the first time.
-The competition was originally scheduled for August 6–15, 2021, but it was postponed by one year due to the COVID-19 pandemic.
+The competition was originally scheduled for August 6–15, 2021, but it was pushed back by one year due to the postponement of the 2020 Summer Olympics to 2021.

 After the 2022 Russian invasion of Ukraine, World Athletics banned all Russian and Belarusian athletes and officials from participating at the championships.
 In addition, the stringent vaccination requirements for people entering the United States caused visa delays for participants and officials, with some ultimately being unable to enter the country.
 These issues caused the final total to stand at 179 nations (180 including the Athlete Refugee Team), the lowest number since Tokyo 1991.

 A record 29 countries won at least one gold medal during the championships.
 Peru, Kazakhstan, and Nigeria won their first-ever gold medals.
 India and Burkina Faso had their best medal performances, winning a silver, and the Philippines won a bronze.
 A new award was the team event trophy, which was won by the United States, which also won the most gold medals, with 13, and the most medals overall, with 33 (a record for a single edition).
 The event was the most-watched edition ever in US television history.
 More than 146,000 tickets were sold, with several evening sessions sold out.